The Purpose and Process of Medicines Review in UK Primary Care

 Structured Conversation: During the review, clinicians and patients engage in a shared decision-making conversation.
 The focus is on understanding the balance between the benefits and risks of current treatments and considering alternatives.

-Personalized Approach: The conversation tailors to the patient’s individual needs, preferences, and circumstances.
+Personalized Approach: The conversation is tailored to the patient’s individual needs, preferences, and circumstances.
 It considers safety, effectiveness, and practical aspects of medication use.

 Review of Medications: The healthcare professional assesses the appropriateness, safety, and adherence of prescribed drugs.
 They identify potential drug interactions, side effects, and duplications.